NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Changed to 4Y
     - Made blockable and unbreakable
 - 2X
+    - Damage decreased from 85 to 77
     - Is immune to highs and mids from frame 11 to 36
     - Requires 75% meter
     - Links better on air hits
-    - Damage reduced
     - Hilt hitbox on first revolution is slightly bigger
     - Hits have slightly more directional movement
 - 4X
     - Added
     - Is a command grab
     - Is a reversal
+    - Does 49 damage
     - Requires 50% meter
-    - Hard knockdown (TODO: Still true?)
+    - Hard knockdown
 - RB as Boot
 - RA as teleport
 - 4Z disabled